-Artist Rosten Woo will work with us in translating the political obstacles into a miniature golf course.
-Woo will create the exhibition and facilitate community/artists workshops, with the possibility that workshop creations be utilized in the exhibition.
-Likewise, LAPD company members, artists who work and live on Skid Row, will devise a theatrical performance based on themes that emerge from this process.
+Artist Rosten Woo worked with us in translating the political obstacles into a miniature golf course.
+Woo created the exhibition and facilitates community/artists workshops, with the possibility that workshop creations be utilized in the exhibition.
+Likewise, LAPD company members, artists who work and live on Skid Row, devised a theatrical performance based on themes that emerge from this process.

 The course’s design is based on 3-D models, each representing one “motivating idea” behind urban development—for instance, a hole illustrating The Costa-Hawkins Act and its effect on rent control or a hole illustrating general principles of “highest and best use”—the way that a building’s form is generated to maximize profit within the law.
 The structures will be organized chronologically from the origins of the SRO housing model that underpins Skid Row, through the development of zoning for use, and culminating in a three way junction illustrating three possible futures that the re:code project could lead to.
 Together, these models will form a truly playable golf course, so as to give visitors time to meditate on the didactics, as well as a reason to engage with the entire course.
 Texts describing each model will be incorporated into a “scorecard,” which visitors would take up upon entering the gallery.